uphiago/pok3mon/README.md

 1. **Docker Buildx**: Sets up a multi-platform build environment (docker/setup-buildx-action@v3).
 2. **Login**: Authenticates to GHCR using docker/login-action@v3 with GITHUB_TOKEN.
 3. **Build & Push**:
-   - docker/build-push-action@v5 to build the Docker image from .\pok3mon\Dockerfile.
+   - docker/build-push-action@v5 to build the Docker image from Dockerfile.
    - Tags: "latest" and "sha-<commit-hash>".
    - Pushes images to GHCR.